Shivangx01b/Maths-AI-Algo/README.md

 - Way to Improve
   -  Refine prompt given to each agent
   -  Using Langraph for better agent decisions
+  -  Make parser to feect image and converstation instead of using GPT4

 ## Solution 2 using Transformer trained Model with Gpt 4 for parsing